zachenn/Onboarding-App/README.md

 # Onboarding-App
-Institutional onboarding flow for fintech companies
+This app is a generic institutional onboarding flow used by fintech companies.
+It collects user information used for anti-money laundering by compliance teams.